 Streamlining Operations

 The objective here is to identify and eliminate unnecessary steps, redundancies, or bottlenecks in your processes to streamline operations and improve efficiency.
-For instance, an HR team can significantly reduce the new employee onboarding time by automating the generation and distribution of onboarding documents.
+For instance, an HR team can significantly reduce the new employee onboarding time by automating the generation and distribution of onboarding documents or by automating CV screening using AI.

 Enhancing Customer Satisfaction